Blondninja/CMPG323-Overview---32369689/README.md

  you can use the git store to store your passwords you can use the git store from the data being leaked delete confidential data that you no longer need which can create sensitive issue restrict confidential data in workplace so that it may not go into a wrong hand   and result in loss

  project 4

+ This Project will create a  repository.
+This Project will require the cloning of the 'CMPG323-Project3-33677727’ repository (as Project 4 will be working with the web application developed in Project 3).
+Project 4 will also make use of the  repository in order to keep the 'CMPG 323 Project Progress Tracking' Kanban project up to date.

+ branching strategy:

+ Because  these projects will have lots of smaller functions and methods and won't be implementing big features, a variation on the GitHub Flow branching strategy will be used.
+There will be no release branch, but there will be feature branches that stems directly from the main branch.
+Once the feature is complete the branch will be merged back into the main branch.
+There will also be a hotfix branch for small fixes that may be needed on the main branch.

  Overview